raul-cayo/Collection/README.md

 # Collection
 A data structure using templates with the behavior of a list, queue and stack.

-The only header that needs to be included is "colection.hpp"
+The only header that needs to be included is "collection.hpp"

 Brief description of the class Collection provided by this library:
   - Behavior of a list (insert by position, delete by position, access by bracktes [], sort, find data)